Programme Reps and Student-Staff Liaison Committees (SSLCs)

 - Receive recognition on their Higher Education Achievement Report (HEAR), or university transcript, after being active in the role as a Rep

 - Improve their leadership skills and employability by earning Open Badges and/or the Edinburgh Award for Representing Students

 How Reps are chosen

-Undergraduate Programme Reps hold office for a year and are elected at the end of the semester before they take office.
-They cover all propgrammes and are usually Second and Fourth Years:
+Undergraduate Programme Reps serve for a year and are elected at the start of the academic year.
+They cover all programmes.:

 |EUSA Undergraduate (UG) School Representative||1 rep (any year)|